cjerdonek/groome/README.md

 configuration file provides the context used to render each Mustache template (together with any lambdas).

-We encourage you to share your best-practice project structures with others as Groome templates.
 Comments and suggestions on Groome are welcome on the project's GitHub [issues page](https://github.com/cjerdonek/groome/issues).